 - Guidance on ISO 27701 and the Processing of Personal Data or Personally Identifiable Information (only available in French here);

 - Guidance on the right to delisting (only available in French here);

 - Guidelines on cookies and other trackers (only available in French here);

-- Guidelines on Data Protection Impact Assessments ('DPIA') (only available in French here); and
+- Guidelines on Data Protection Impact Assessments ('DPIA') (only available in French here);

-In addition to general guidance, CNIL has also published a range of GDPR compliance tools, including online forms (e.g. personal data breach notifications (only available in French here), appointment of a data protection officer ('DPO') (only available in French here), etc.); templates (e.g. record of processing activities (available here), etc.) as well as software (e.g. Privacy Impact Assessment Software, an open source software to detect cookies deposited on users' devices by websites, etc.) and a tool to visualise the evolution of the Act over time, article per article called 'the Life of Law'.
+In addition to general guidance, CNIL has also published a range of GDPR compliance tools, including online forms (e.g. personal data breach notifications (only available in French here), appointment of a data protection officer ('DPO') (only available in French here), etc.); templates (e.g. record of processing activities (available here), etc.) as well as software (e.g. Privacy Impact Assessment Software, an open source software to detect cookies deposited on users' devices by websites, etc.) and a tool to visualize the evolution of the Act over time, article per article called 'the Life of Law'.

 CNIL also launched, in 2021, a 'sandbox' with the aim to provide support and legal certainty to selected projects.
 For 2022, CNIL sandbox was dedicated to digital tools in the field of education or EdTech.

-CNIL is also in the process of transforming its now-obsolete instruments, such as authorisation procedures, into soft law guidance.
+CNIL is also in the process of transforming its now-obsolete instruments, such as authorization procedures, into soft law guidance.
 For instance, in February 2022, CNIL published two reference documents, the Standard on Processing of Personal Data for the purposes of debt management (only available in French here) and the Standard on Processing of Personal Data for the purposes of commercial activities (only available in French here) (both constituting the 'commercial activities management' reference framework).
-Pending adoption of new standards, CNIL explained that its previous deliberation and authorisation can be used to 'orientate conformity'.
+Pending adoption of new standards, CNIL explained that its previous deliberation and authorization can be used to 'orientate conformity'.